 A student under 18 may be withdrawn from ECCS to enroll in another school only by a parent or guardian.
 The school requests notice from the parent or legal guardian at least three days in advance so that records and documents may be prepared.
-The parent may obtain a withdrawal form using this link. from the main office. via email alerting or by admissions@esperanzacybercs.net.
+The parent may obtain a withdrawal from the form usina this link. main office. or via email bv alerting admissions@esperanzacybercs.net.